Okabe-Rintarou-0/Minik8s/docs/submit0.md

 [CoreDNS](https://coredns.io/manual/toc/)  is a DNS server, which can be configured through its `Corefile`.

-### How Minik8s maps paths to Services and allocate domain name
+### How Minik8s maps paths to Services and allocates domain name

 - During initialization of Minik8s, Minik8s will redirect the nameserver of host machines and containers to CoreDNS through configuring `/etc/resolv.conf` and `/etc/docker/daemon.json`.
 - Minik8s use `nginx` containers to map paths to Services.
 For a `DNS` object, minik8s will start an `nginx` container, allocate an IP, and then configure the `nginx.conf` file to map each path to the corresponding `Service` ports.
 Then Minik8s will add a name-IP(the `nginx` container IP) mapping to CoreDNS.

-### How Pods or users visit DNS objects in the cluster
+### How Pods or users visit Service through its domain name in the cluster

 - `Pod`s and users in the cluster will ask nameserver for name-IP mapping, and then visit the corresponding `nginx` container. `nginx` container will redirect the path request to `ServiceIp:ServicePort` to visit `Service`.